Sport on the Isle of Wight: Trampolining

 There are two main trampoline clubs on the island, in Freshwater and Newport, competing at regional, national and international grades.

 Marathon

 The Isle of Wight Marathon is the United Kingdom's oldest continuously held marathon, having been run every year since 1957.
 Since 2013 the course has started and finished in Cowes, heading out to the west of the island and passing through Gurnard, Rew Street, Porchfield, Shalfleet, Yarmouth, Afton, Willmingham, Thorley, Wellow, Shalfleet, Porchfield, and Northwood.
 It is an undulating course with a total climb of 1043 ft.

 Speedway

-The island is home to the Wightlink Warriors speedway team, who compete in the sport's third division, the National League.
+The island is home to the Isle of Wight Warriors, a motorcycle speedway team, who have competed in the British speedway leagues at Smallbrook Stadium.

 Field hockey

-Following an amalgamation of local hockey clubs in 2011, the Isle of Wight Hockey Club now runs two men's senior and two ladies' senior teams.
-These compete at a range of levels in the Hampshire open leagues.
+Following an amalgamation of local hockey clubs in 2010, the Isle of Wight Hockey Club now runs two men's senior and three ladies' senior teams, as well as U14 and U16 junior teams.
+These compete at a range of levels in the Hampshire leagues.